Album Liner Notes

 some dragoon officer's epaulettes laying liquid in the mud, physical plunge

-the children of the Sun-before the celestial grunge, before the insane world of
+the Sun-before the celestial grunge, before the insane world of entertainment

 artillery had been taken out of the city, learning to go forward by turning